-ASPIRE is aware of a range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part One, DSLs, ASPIRE leaders and staff who work directly with children will read annex B of KCSIE 2021 which contains important additional information about specific forms of abuse and safeguarding issues.
+- Lady Joanna Thornhill (Endowed) Primary school is aware of a range of specific safeguarding issues and situations that can put children at greater risk of harm.
+In addition to Part One, DSLs, Lady Joanna Thornhill (Endowed) Primary school leaders and staff who work directly with children will read annex B of KCSIE 2021 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.